pthrasher/pthrasher.github.com/_posts/2011-10-06-In-Memory-of-Steve-Jobs.markdown

 side effect.

 Steve always wanted to make great products.
-I don't think anyone will doubt that he accomplished that many times over.
-Steve would say the products themselves weren't revolutionary.
-I tend to agree.
+I don't think anyone will disagree that he accomplished that many times over.
+Steve would say the products themselves weren't revolutionary, and I tend to agree.
 It goes beyond the products.
-The thinking, the caring, the passion that went into them.
+It's the thinking, the caring, and the passion that went into them.
 That's what's revolutionary.

 For anyone who may wonder what was so special...
-How he could have touched anyone's life, I think it can be explained simply by saying he was successful at life.
-Now, how do we define success?
+How he could have touched anyone's life, I think it can be explained simply by saying he was profoundly successful.
+I think I like Emerson's definition of success the most.
 ..
 >to laugh often and much, to win respect of intelligent people and the affection of children;
 >to earn the appreciation of honest critics and endure the betrayal of false friends;
 >to appreciate beauty; to find the best in others;
 >to leave the world a bit better whether by a healthy child, a garden patch, or a redeemed social condition;
 >*to know even one life has breathed easier because you have lived.* This is to have succeeded.
->- emerson
+> -- Emerson

 Steve imprinted himself into everything he did.
 He contantly pushed himself, and anyone around him to do better and better and better.